isomerpages/gb-assist/pages/solutionrepo/solution122.md

 Direct Purchase,Hire Purchase,Subscription / Leasing

 #### Support Level
-60% for SMEs <br>
+80% for SMEs <br>
-60% for non-SMEs
+80% for non-SMEs

 #### Things to Note
 Specifications
-- Integrated with fill- level sensor(s) and communication system(s)
--Minimum Bin Capacity: 120 litres
+- Minimum Compaction Ratio:  3
+-Minimum Compactor Volume: 15 cubic metres
+- The compatible bins must be compliance to EN 12574 or equivalent with a minimum bin capacity of 1800L.
+?
+Cost of chassis is not supported

-Grant cap: Up to S$4,800 per unit
+Grant cap: Up to S$192,000 per unit

 #### Contact Information